The Boyz (South Korean band): 2020–2021: Kingdom Survival and commercial success

-2022–present: Be Aware and Be Awake
+2022–2024: Be Aware, Be Awake, Phantasy, and move to One Hundred

 On May 27, 2022, The Boyz released their second Japanese extended play She's the Boss, the first release under their new label, Universal Music IST.

-On June 17, 2022 The Boyz released their second promotional single "Sweet" through Universe.On August 16, The Boyz released their seventh extended play Be Aware.On August 30, it was announced that Sunwoo would be suspending activities due to health issues.
+On June 17, 2022, The Boyz released their second promotional single "Sweet" through Universe.
+On August 16, The Boyz released their seventh extended play Be Aware.
+On August 30, it was announced that Sunwoo would be suspending activities due to health issues.